cl-test-grid/cl-test-grid/data/README.md

-Test grid resul objects are represented by property lists.
+Test grid result objects are represented by property lists.
 Example of test results database:

 ``` common-lisp